Beyond the Prompt: An Empirical Study of Cursor Rules: Backgrounds and Related Work

 \subsection{Rules for AI Coding Assistants}

-Many AI coding assistants have introduced ways for developers to author system-level instructions that provide globally available context, preferences, or workflows for the underlying AI agents to follow.
-These directives, often referred to as ``rule files,'' can include project-specific, team-level, or user-specific guidelines that guide the behavior of AI coding assistants.
-For example, Cursor, an AI-powered code editor, allows developers to create ``cursor rules'' in `.mdc` files that specify guidelines and constraints for code generation~\cite{cursor2025rules}.
-Because LLMs, by default, do not retain memory between sessions and may not know where to focus when generating code, these rules provide a way to persistently encode important context that the LLM should consider.
-When a developer includes these rules in their project, AI coding assistants can incorporate them as part of the context when generating responses, leading to more relevant and accurate suggestions.
+Many AI coding assistants have introduced ways for developers to author system-level instructions that provide globally available context, preferences, or workflows for the AI to follow.
+These directives, often referred to as ``rule files,'' can include project-, team-, or user-specific guidelines that shape AI behavior.
+For example, Cursor, an AI-powered code editor, allows developers to create ``cursor rules'' in `.mdc' files specifying guidelines and constraints for code generation~\cite{cursor2025rules}.
+Because LLMs, by default, do not retain memory between sessions and may not know where to focus, these rules persistently encode important context, enabling AI assistants to incorporate them and generate more relevant and accurate suggestions.

 Other AI coding assistants have also introduced similar features.
 For example, GitHub Copilot allows developers to define custom instructions that guide the behavior of the AI assistant.
 Several CLI tools, such as Claude CLI and Continue CLI, also integrate similar custom instruction features at the personal, project, and global levels.
 Some rules for these other AI coding assistants focus on integrating third-party tools, such as creating issues, running tests, or deploying code, into the agent workflow.
 In this paper, we focus solely on text-based rules that provide context for LLMs.